ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 The `start.sh` script is really little more than a wrapper for preparing the master separately than the other minions.

-The only hard-coded IP is the rudder subnet, as embedded in minion.yml, which is set to 172.30.0.0/16 at the moment so as not to collide with any other RFC1918 address spaces that are common.
+The only hard-coded IP is the flannel subnet, as embedded in minion.yml, which is set to 172.30.0.0/16 at the moment so as not to collide with any other RFC1918 address spaces that are common.
 All other IP information is discovered via vagrant ssh into the coreos nodes.

 # Cloud deployment